Gelerion/security-in-action-natter-api/chapter_06_oauth2/README.md

 You should make sure that the AS and the API have the same users and that the AS communicates the username to the API in the `sub` or `username` fields from the introspection response
 ![Token introspection](images/toekn_introspection.png)

+### Securing the HTTPS client configuration
+Because the API relies entirely on the AS to tell it if an access token is valid, and the scope of access it should grant, it’s critical that the connection between the two be secure.
+While this connection should always be over HTTPS, the default connection settings used by Java are not as secure as they could be.

+#### TLS cipher suites
+A TLS cipher suite is a collection of cryptographic algorithms that work together to create the secure channel between a client and a server.
+When a TLS connection is first established, the client and server perform a handshake, in which the server authenticates to the client, the client optionally authenticates to the server, and they agree upon a session key to use for subsequent messages.
+The cipher suite specifies the algorithms to be used for authentication, key exchange, and the block cipher and mode of operation to use for encrypting messages.
+The cipher suite to use is negotiated as the first part of the handshake.

+#### Certificate chains
+When configuring the trust store for your HTTPS client, you could choose to directly trust the server certificate for that server.
+Although this seems more secure, it means that whenever the server changes its certificate, the client would need to be updated to trust the new one.
+Many server certificates are valid for only 90 days.
+If the server is ever compromised, then the client will continue trusting the compromised certificate until it’s manually updated to remove it from the trust store.

+To avoid these problems, the server certificate is signed by a CA, which itself has a (self-signed) certificate.
+When a client connects to the server it receives the server’s current certificate during the handshake.
+To verify this certificate is genuine, it looks up the corresponding CA certificate in the client trust store and checks that the server certificate was signed by that CA and is not expired or revoked.

+In practice, the server certificate is often not signed directly by the CA. Instead, the CA signs certificates for one or more intermediate CAs, which then sign server certificates.
+The client may therefore have to verify a chain of certificates until it finds a certificate of a root CA that it trusts directly.
+Because CA certificates might themselves be revoked or expire, in general the client may have to consider multiple possible certificate chains before it finds a valid one.
+Verifying a certificate chain is complex and error-prone with many subtle details so you should always use a mature library to do this.